eggheadio-projects/test-react-components-with-enzyme-and-jest/03-test-against-different-react-releases-with-enzyme.md

 configure({ adapter: new Adapter() })
 // ...
 ```
-More information about enzyme-adapter-react and what package to use with specific versions of React can be found in the [resources](#resources).
+More information about the enzyme-adapter-react-16 package and what package to use with specific versions of React can be found in the [resources](#resources).

 ## Resources
 -[enzyme-adapter-react-16 documentation](https://www.npmjs.com/package/enzyme-adapter-react-16)